googleprojectzero/winafl/readme_tinyinst.md

 ## Building and using

-To build WinAFL with Intel PT support `-DTINYINST=1` must be added to the build options.
+To build WinAFL with TinyInst support, `-DTINYINST=1` must be added to the build options.
+For the full building instructions, see the main readme.

 Similar to other modes, the usage is